 Since I once found it difficult to understand things that others would usually breeze through, I had to write this.
-It’s time to close the gap between unconventional and traditional ways of learning/absorbing, and not immediately try to force more information down one’s throat.
+It’s time to close the gap between unconventional and traditional ways of learning/absorbing, and not immediately try to force more information through to make things stick.

-Ah, yes… Stimulation that destroys the barriers surrounding my small limited and inferior self.
+Ah, yes!
+Intense stimulation breaks the barriers surrounding my small limited and inferior self.

 Till one or two minutes later…

-Although I naturally store records of all played events, and have the ability to rebroadcast them for whatever reasons, I find that nowadays I’m less inclined to return to the library once I’ve understood something properly.
-I also learnt that these Picture & Audio on-demand files don’t get any clearer or teach me anything new by continually grabbing hold of them in my habit to replay every scenario looking for something I may have missed.
+Although I naturally store records of all played events, and have the ability to rebroadcast them for whatever reasons, I find that nowadays I’m less inclined to return to the mental library once I’ve understood something properly.
+Also, I have learnt that these Picture & Audio on-demand files don’t get any clearer or teach me anything new by continually grabbing hold of them in my habit to replay every scenario looking for something I may have missed.

-You see, whenever I jammed on the ‘repeat’ switch by glueing myself to the screen, which at one stage was ‘the norm’ as I couldn’t detach from the mental drawing board no matter how hard I’d try, that’s when I became most susceptible to a distortion taking over.
-My perception of the task, project or challenge at hand could easily mix things up, throwing the entire line of understanding whatever I’m looking at totally out of whack.
+You see, whenever I glued myself to the screen in my mind, which at one stage was ‘the norm’ as I couldn’t detach from dissecting each object and image no matter how hard I’d try, that’s when I became most susceptible to a distortion taking over.
+My perception of the task, project, or challenge at hand could easily mix things up, throwing the entire line of understanding whatever I’m looking at totally out of whack.

-Let’s say I felt I had overlooked an important lesson in an initial experience.
-Or perhaps I had missed important details of a past event by skimming over information too quickly, or by reviewing a dodgy recording.
-Naturally, the next time I try to recall information from this scene, I’d grab even harder into my memory, desperately looking for any missing parts to make it all fit into one complete understanding, if that makes sense.
+Let’s say I felt I had overlooked an important lesson in an earlier experience.
+Or perhaps I had missed important details of a past event by skimming over information too quickly, or by reviewing a poor recording of it.
+Naturally, the next time I try to recall information from this scene, I would grab even harder into my memory, desperately looking for any missing parts to make it all fit into one complete understanding, if that makes sense.
 But was the first or original experience in fact the best in terms of quality?
 And was I simply trying to match the feeling from the replay to align with the feeling from the original by uncovering something I had missed?
 This was when I knew that there was more to it than just learning for learning’s sake.

 This is what led me to a dirty habit of the mind.
 I soon realised that my ulterior motive was to re-experience the same sensations triggered by the initial insight that had ‘set the bar’ for the emotional high that had spiked my system the first time around.
 This is similar to watching reruns of our favourite sitcoms which are never quite the same.
-In this case, I needed to get my hit while also hoping to gain something extraordinary in terms of the way I would perform in the future.
+In this case, I needed to get my hit back while also hoping to gain something extraordinary in terms of the way I would perform in the future.